PlasmaTrout/EAPowerTools/README.md

 # EA Power Tools
 This project is a Visual Studio 2015 project that adds some new features to Sparx System EA.
 In order to use this project (until an installer is made) you will have to add a registry key and restart EA to see the addin appear.
+Basically the EA Adding process goes like this:

+1. Create and Sign an Assembly Implementing The Proper COM Methods
+2. Place It In The GAC
+3. Add a registry entry so EA will load it.
+4. Profit

 ## REGISTRY
 - To setup the registry, we need to start Regedit and find the ```HKEY_CURRENT_USER\Software\Sparx Systems\EAAddins``` directory.